 Under the existing laws of the Republic of the Philippines, at least 60% of the Company's issued capital stock should be owned by citizens of the Philippines for the Company to own and hold any mining, petroleum or renewable energy contract area.
-As of December 31, 2013, the total issued and subscribed capital stock of the Parent Company is 96.90% Filipino and 3.10% non-Filipino, as compared to 97.99% Filipino and 2.01% non-Filipino as of December 31, 2012 and 98.61% Filipino and 1.39% non-Filipino as of December 31, 2011.
+As of December 31, 2014, the total issued and subscribed capital stock of the Parent Company is 96.54% Filipino and 3.46% non-Filipino, as compared to 96.90% Filipino and 3.10% non-Filipino as of December 31, 2013.